florenceltf/etched/README.md

 - [ ] update CMS for the table on the Information page

-- [ ] add project titles to project pages eg. Rosedale to appear on top of paragraph
+- [ ] set up CSS grids

 - [ ] create variable for project description on Selected Works page

-- [ ] order categories as 'Residential', 'Multi-Residential', 'Commercial'
+- [ ] order categories as 1.
+'Residential', 2.
+'Multi-Residential', 3.
+'Commercial'